-- 59. Member State Support Programmes (MSSPs) and the Standing Advisory Group on Safeguards Implementation (SAGSI) continued to make substantial contributions to Agency safeguards through the provision of assistance and advice.
-MSSP activities, in partnership with 21 States and the European Commission, focus on addressing specific development and implementation support needs for safeguards through collaboration, research and development, and the provision of equipment, materials, and access to facilities for training or equipment testing purposes. - 60.
-In 2022, the Agency also signed practical arrangements with two entities to further broaden the support base for Agency safeguards.
+65. MSSPs and the Standing Advisory Group on Safeguards Implementation (SAGSI) continued to make substantial contributions to Agency safeguards through the provision of assistance and advice.
+In 2023, the Agency established two new MSSPs: with Norway and with the United Arab Emirates.
+MSSP activities, now in partnership with 23 States and the European Commission, focus on addressing specific development and implementation support needs for safeguards through collaboration, research and development, and the provision of equipment, materials, and access to facilities for training or equipment testing purposes.

+66. In 2023, the Agency also signed practical arrangements with one entity to further broaden the support base for Agency safeguards.